Application Information for Spring 2022

 - District Mathematics College Placement Exam results (if transcripts do not demonstrate MAT151 eligibility)

 - Copy of most current FAFSA (Student Aid Report - PDF 5 page document print out; make sure to confirm in person with PC Financial Aid office that student file is complete)

 Transfer and Degree Information:

-The TRAIN program includes a scholarship that starts at PC, GCC, or SMCC, and may be continued after transfer.
+The TRAIN program has historically included a scholarship that starts at PC, GCC, or SMCC, and was continued after transfer.
 If you are interested, we highly recommend that you declare a MAPP in one of these degree areas.
-This scholarship will provide continuing support, after transfer, in the following degree programs:
+Funding for transfer continuation of new scholarship recipients has ended.
+For some existing awardees who have already applied for transfer, this scholarship will provide continuing support, after transfer, in the following degree programs:

-Biology (Forensics) – Use Biology MAPP, MAP - The forensics concentration emphasizes the study of scientific techniques used to solve crimes.
+Forensic Science – Use Biology MAPP MyPath2ASU™, MAP - The forensics concentration emphasizes the study of scientific techniques used to solve crimes.
 Students pursuing the forensics concentration will take a more forensics-relevant set of courses than those students pursuing the BS in biology.
 This degree uses the biology core curriculum with labs, including two semesters of introductory Biology (181 and 182), genetics, cell biology, adds biochemistry, and thirty six hours of Chemistry.
 Additional requirements include Forensic Science courses which focus on toxicology, genetics, anthropology, in addition to industry-focused courses such as professional practices.